CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

    .. mchoice:: e25_4_6
       :answer_a: All digital data is an abstraction.
       :answer_b: All data eventually becomes binary digits (bits) that the computer interprets.
-      :answer_c: Programming commands are a potential source of bits.
+      :answer_c: Programming commands are a source of bits.
       :answer_d: Abstractions occur only in hardware applications.
       :correct: d
       :feedback_a: Incorrect.
-Digital data is represented by abstractions at different levels.
+Digital data is represented by different levels of abstractions.
       :feedback_b: Incorrect.
 Computers read binary digits to interpret data.
       :feedback_c: Incorrect.
 Commands are data which can be broken down into bits.
       :feedback_d: Correct.
 Abstractions occur in software applications.